Performance Enhancement in 2032: A Scenario for Military Planners,

 Some examples might help here.
 It's true that if you are a marathon runner you can find bioneers who will replace your leg bones with titanium implants, with some health risk and at great cost, and you will run at least five percent faster, but you will then be barred from all the major competitions, and relegated to the biomodified or paralympic races, which are considered much less prestigious by the general populace.
 So what will you have really gained for yourself or the planet?
 It's a much more interesting challenge to design better wearable marathon coaching software (e.g., a more intelligent computational "house" for the human) that can be documented to give the average user a 2-4% performance boost annually (for most runners), and can be freely shared with everyone who wants it, worldwide.
 The performance yield for widely-adopted enhancements is so much better, in cost/benefit terms.

 What about medications?
 It is true that you can stick drug delivery implants into your body for all manner of things, but except for curing disease, such systems have been shown to add only marginal benefit.
 As soon as you circulate any drug in your body, the first thing your cells do is downregulate their receptors to maintain independence (remember "homeostasis" in freshman biology class?), which makes them increasingly less effective in subsequent doses.
 That's why you can't give a human a temporary cognitive enhancing drug (memory, attention) without causing a "stupid period" afterward.
-The best we've ever been able to find are things like caffeine, which has as many people trying to get off it as are currently satisfied with its temporary alertness effect.
+The best we've ever been able to find are things like caffeine, which has as about many people trying to get off it or scale back their use as are currently satisfied with its temporary alertness effect.
 In sum, these effects are now known to be mild by comparison to the measurable performance benefits of enduring natural mental states like flow (see Mihalyi Csikszentmihalyi, Flow).

 So unless you have control systems that run from the DNA outward, which we have no idea how to build, and can't ethically try to figure out by experimentation either, implants are very crude biomodification systems, no matter what Big Pharma will tell you.
 Using "cognitive enhancement" drugs in implant systems ("drugbots"), even caffeine, will easily burn out your receptors or addict you, which is why you can only install them under medical supervision, and are recommended to use them only for short transitional periods, like almost all the psychiatric drugs.
 Unless you can prove medical need, trying to jack yourself up with drugbots is just a recipe for pushing you into a subculture, and making it harder for you to get government and professional clearances.
 So where's the benefit?